 If you already have a card

 Your card will remain valid until its expiry date.
 When your current card expires, you'll need to apply for a new one.

 You can apply for a new card up to 9 months before your current card expires.

 If you need treatment abroad and do not have your card with you

 If you do not have a UK GHIC or UK EHIC and need emergency treatment abroad, you can still get help with paying for your treatment.

 A Provisional Replacement Certificate (PRC) will entitle you to the same level of cover as a UK GHIC or UK EHIC, even if you do not have your card with you.
 This also covers you if you applied for a UK GHIC or UK EHIC and it has not arrived yet.

 You can only apply for a PRC from the time you need treatment.
 A PRC can provide cover for treatment that has already taken place, but one cannot be issued in advance.

-Contact us to apply for a PRC (opens in a new tab).
+Check our website for more information and how to apply for a PRC (opens in a new tab).

 Before you start